Lucy’s practice is focused on the core areas of commercial litigation, professional liability claims, and insurance.

 Construction & Engineering

-Lucy is also developing particular experience and expertise in construction and engineering matters, having recently acted for several multinational construction service companies, for architects, and for quantity surveyors, both in the TCC and in arbitration.
+Lucy's has particular experience and expertise in construction and engineering matters, having recently acted for several multinational construction service companies, for architects, and for quantity surveyors, both in the TCC and in arbitration.

 Insurance & Reinsurance